siavashkingS/node.js/README.md

 the uploadfile.js is a simple form for uploading and saving files

 the express folder is me starting to learn to create express apps

+the signup.js is a simple signup form that save the user data in mysql database